JennyBuxton/eleventy-base-blog-jan24/content/blog/fourthpost/fourthpost.md

 ## Comments
 Comments are important to use in your code for a number of reasons:
-1/ when you return to code you can see what parts of your code do quickly 2/ you can section out parts of code when debugging
+- when you return to code you can see what parts of your code do quickly
+- you can section out parts of code when debugging
-3/ you can include different types of comments to show for example a question about code you may have (?), a warning (!), something that is important (*).
+- you can include different types of comments to show for example a question about code you may have (?), a warning (!), something that is important (*).
-4/ if other developers are reading your code then it is clearer to them what your code does by using comments.
+- if other developers are reading your code then it is clearer to them what your code does by using comments.

-Different types of comments:
+*Different types of comments:*
 Single line --> //
 Multiline   --> /* */
 HTML        --> !<--  -->